 INVESTMENT OBJECTIVE.
-The Trust seeks to provide investors with the possibility of capital appreciation and current dividend income.
+The Trust seeks to provide investors with total return potential in an environment where interest rates are rising, with a high level of current income as a secondary objective.
+Total return may include dividends, interest, capital appreciation and/or distributions.
 There is no guarantee that the investment objective of the Trust will be achieved.